-For a lot of people, the word wallpaper makes them think “old-fashioned”.
+For a lot of people, the word wallpaper makes them think “old-fashioned.”
 But guess what?
 Wallpaper is back in a big way!

-One of the best things to happen in home fashions lately is the re-introduction of contemporary wallpapers that are a far cry from something in your grandmother’s house.
-New printing and production techniques have created a multitude of options to add pop, texture, shimmer or warmth to a room.
-If you’ve never considered wallpaper, you’d be surprised to learn just how many choices there are.
+One of the best things to happen to home fashions recently is the re-introduction of contemporary wallpapers that are a far cry from something in your grandmother’s house.
+New techniques in printing and production have created a multitude of options to add texture, shimmer or warmth to a room.
+If you’ve never considered wallpaper, you would be surprised to learn just how many choices there are.
 And there are even removable options too – so you can change your walls easily if you’re a renter, or just want a change of scenery!

 Remember, there’s no rule that says you need to wallpaper all of the walls.
 You can use it to create an accent wall, or faux wainscoting, or even on the ceiling.
-I recently used textured, shimmery wallpaper on a client’s wood box valences at the top of their windows – it was just the right touch to make them a little interesting and different, without being overwhelming.
+I recently used some textured, shimmery wallpaper on a client’s wood box valences at the top of their windows.
+It was just the right touch to make them a little interesting and different, without being overwhelming.

 Something to keep in mind when considering wallpaper – no matter if you choose to paper the whole room or one wall, the rest of the room needs to work with the pattern.
 If you’ve gone with a bold print or color, keep everything else in the room on the simple side.
 But if you’ve opted for subtle texture, feel free to go a little wild with your furnishings.